 From it’s excellent hilltop vantage point Launceston castle dates back to the Norman Conquest in the 13th century.
 Climb the top tower (via an internal staircase) for stunning far reaching views of the town and countryside.
 Launceston’s motto is Royale et Loyale for its faithfulness to the Cavalier cause in the English Civil War of the mid-17th century.
-Check it out.
+It is run by English Heritage.
+Why not by a pasty from one of the many bakers in town and eat in the grounds of this heady piece of history.

 Lawrence House Museum